William Beezley firstname.lastname@example.org

 Kevin Gosner’s research interests focus on the colonial history of southern Mexico and Guatemala, especially rural political economy and Maya ethnohistory.
 Soldiers of the Virgin: The Moral Economy of a Colonial Maya Rebellion, is a study of the Tzeltal Revolt of 1712 in highland Chiapas.
 His current projects examine the colonial cotton economy, the mobilization of Maya labor (especially women), and the participation of entrepreneurial-minded native elites.

 Katherine Morrissey email@example.com

 Katherine Morrissey’s research on the 19th and 20th-century North American West focuses on the region’s environmental, social, cultural, and intellectual history.
-Her related publications include Mental Territories: Mapping the Inland Empire and articles on western women’s history, regionalism, cultural representations and environmental change.
+Her related publications include Mental Territories: Mapping the Inland Empire, Border Spaces: Visualizing the US-Mexico Frontera, and articles on western women’s history, regionalism, cultural representations, mining and environmental change.

 Roger Nichols firstname.lastname@example.org

 A scholar of the history of American settlement, Western America, and Indians in American history, emeritus professor Roger Nichols’ publications include Indians in the United States and Canada: A Comparative History and Black Hawk and the Warrior's Path.
 Among his current book projects is a study of Europeans’ fascination with American Indians.

 Erika Perez email@example.com

 As her recent book, Colonial Intimacies: Interethnic Kinship, Sexuality, and Marriage in Southern California, 1769-1885, demonstrates, Erika Perez' scholarship explores empire-building projects, and identity-formation and negotiations by people of mixed descent.
 A historian of the American West and the Spanish Borderlands, she maintains an interest in indigenous histories of resistance and cultural survival throughout early North America.